Using the Push ITDs In Refactoring

 Note that both these declarations (that is, the declarations of

 Account at once if the refactoring is performed for

 MyAspect as a whole.

-To perform the Push ITDs In refactoring
+Performing the Push ITDs In refactoring

-Depending on the intended refactoring scope:
+Depending on the intended scope of the refactoring:

 - To perform the refactoring for an individual field or method, open the aspect of interest in the editor and place the cursor within the declaration of the field or method.

 - To perform the refactoring for an aspect as a whole, select the aspect of interest in the Project tool window.
 Alternatively, open the aspect in the editor and place the cursor somewhere outside of individual inter-type declarations (e.g. within the declaration of the aspect).